Camden-Bergquist/Capstone/README.md

 </div>
 <br>

-Then, it evaluates each option by multiplying each of its current weights by one of the four heuristics calculated on a drop location: number of holes present, number of lines cleared, aggregate column height, and the sum of the absolute differences between adjacent column heights.
+Then, it evaluates each option by multiplying each of its current weights by one of the four heuristics calculated on a drop location: number of holes present, number of lines cleared, aggregate column height, and the sum of the absolute differences between adjacent column heights (bumpiness).
 These weights start out as random values, and the idea is that, over time, the AI will learn how much 'importance' to assign to each heuristic.

 <br>
 <div align="center">